CodeYourFuture/curriculum/content/js3/blocks/data-ui/index.md

 ### ℹ️ Show listings

 Suppose you're building a user interface to display information about local shows in a city.
+We need to render some show listings in the user interface.
 Let's consider the following problem:

 > _Given_ a list of shows data
 > _When_ the page first loads